Skip to content

 4. No Comparison Content

-When someone asks "Sheath vs. [competitor]" or "best men's underwear brands compared," AI engines look for structured comparison data they can parse and reference.
+When someone asks "best leather knife rolls compared" or "Sheath vs Knife Roll Company," AI engines look for structured comparison data they can parse and reference.
 Sheath had zero comparison content on their site.
 No head-to-head pages, no category roundups, no "best for" guides that positioned Sheath alongside alternatives.

 Without comparison content, AI engines had no basis for recommending Sheath over competitors in non-branded queries.
 They defaulted to competitors who had published honest, structured comparisons.